-Before you buy a property, there are some essential facts you need to know:
+Before you buy a property, here is some information you need to know.

 1. You pay duty on your purchase

-When you buy or acquire a property, you'll most likely have to pay land transfer duty (commonly called stamp duty).
-The amount of duty you pay depends on the value of your property, whether you are eligible for any exemptions or concessions, and if you are a foreign purchaser.
+When you buy or acquire a property, you will most likely have to pay land transfer duty (commonly called stamp duty).
+The amount of duty you pay depends on the value of your property and whether you are eligible for any exemptions or concessions or if you are a foreign purchaser.

-You may be eligible for exemptions and concessions from land transfer duty for your property.
-If you are buying a property as your first home, you may be eligible for further assistance.
+You may be eligible for exemptions and concessions from land transfer duty on your property, especially if you are buying a home.
+Read about the different land transfer duty exemptions and concessions.

-Please refer to our comprehensive comparison table to understand the differences between our most common grants and concessions/benefits when buying a property.
+You can also refer to our comparison table to understand the differences between the first home owner grant and the most common land transfer duty concessions/benefits.

 4. Outstanding land tax may affect your purchase

 Any land tax outstanding on the land must be paid before you can become the new owner of your property.

 5. We need to know you are the owner

 It's important that we know that you are the new owner so that we can update our land ownership records.
 We may also need to know if your property is in a congestion levy area or is on Melbourne's fringe.
 You should also be aware that as an ongoing owner, you may have to pay other taxes and levies.
 For example, from 1 January 2016, an absentee owner surcharge on land tax applies to Victorian land owned by an absentee owner.